 - 4 tablespoons cold unsalted butter, cut into small pieces

-- 1/2 cup plus 2 tablespoons coffee syrup, divided (see notes for alternative)
+- ½ cup plus 2 tablespoons maple syrup, divided

 - 1 cups granulated sugar

 - 1¼ cup sour cream